liadraz/SimpleRateLimiter/readme.md

 *Pros*
 - Predictable
 - Easy to implement

 *Cons*
 - Can exceed the limit in a very short time or near reset times.
 - Not accurate

+## Usage
+An example of RateLimiter servive can be run via the run.exe The example creates a ratelimiter service, with Func that prints a massage in case it succeed to pass the limiter, a slidingwindow object, and three different policies 10 requests for a second, 100 for a minute and 1000reqs for 24 hours window.

+## How I Tested It
+RateLimiter Process Service -> RateLimiterServiceRun.exe

-## Project Layers
+## Project Desing
 RateLimiter.Core
 - Models :
     - RateLimiterPolicy.cs
-- Storage : // Optional NOT IN USE
-    - IRateLimitStorage.cs
-    - localStorage.cs
 - Strategy :
     - Absolute.cs               // Optional NOT IN USE
     - IRateLimitStrategy.cs
     - SlidingWindow.cs

 RateLimiter.Service
+- Interface :
     - RateLimiterService.cs
+- IRateLimiterService.cs

+RateLimiter.Run
 - Run.cs

-RateLimiter.Tests //
+RateLimiter.Tests
-- UnitTest1.cs
+- UnitTest.cs

-## Usage

 ---

-## *AsIs*
+## *The original assignment description*
 `Create a RateLimiter in C#.
 It's purpose is to be initialized with some Func> and multiple(!) rate limits.